mspnp/aks-jumpbox-imagebuilder/README.md

 ### Prerequisites

-1. **Select or build a suitable subnet.** This subnet needs to meet the following requirements.
+1. **Plan your subnet.** This subnet needs to meet the following requirements.
     1. The subnet must be no smaller than a `/28`, and must have **four IP addresses available**.

        The IPs will be allocated for the following purposes: